 HEALTH AND WELFARE

-The Employer will contribute eighty five percent (85%) of the premium (on a pre-tax basis if possible) for employee only, employee plus one and employee/family coverage for a Health and Welfare Plan for employees covered under the terms of this Agreement.
+The Employer will contribute eighty five percent (85%) of the premium (on a pre-tax basis if possible) for employee only, employee plus one and employee/family coverage for the Steelworkers Health and Welfare Fund, effective January 1, 2008, for employees covered under the terms of this Agreement.
+The Steelworkers Health & Welfare Fund Participation Agreement for January 1, 2025 through December 31, 2025 and future Participation Agreements executed by the Employer and Union during the term of this Agreement are incorporated by reference.

-Current Medical, Dental and Vision Plans will remain unchanged from November 15, 2021 until November 14, 2024, which include the following levels of benefits:

-Maximum Deductible In-network deductible $0

-Out-of-network deductible $400/$800

-Co-Insurance Level In-network 90% with $500 out of pocket per individual,

-$1,500 out of pocket per family

-Out-of-network 70% with $3,500 out of pocket per individual, $7,000 out of pocket per family

-Maximum Benefit Unlimited in network, $500,000 out of network Supplemental Accident Expense $300 per occurrence

-Prescription Drugs Covered

-Life Insurance $15,000 term life coverage

-Chemical Dependency 90% in network, 70% after deductible out of network

-Dependent Eligibility The employee's dependent children who are receiving more

-than 50% of their support and maintenance from the employee.
-These dependents are covered from birth to age 26.

-Conversion Yes

-APPENDIX C (CONTINUED)

-DENTAL

-Maximum Deductible $50 deductible per individual

-$150 deductible per family

-Co-Insurance Level Preventative 100% to maximum Basic Services 80% to maximum Major Services 50% to maximum

-Maximum Benefit $1,500

-Orthodontic Expense 50% to maximum IMPORTANT NOTE

-All benefits are subject to all provisions, exclusions and limitations contained in the Plan document as ultimately selected and this summary Plan description.
+All benefits are subject to all provisions, exclusions and limitations contained in the Plan document as ultimately selected and the Summary Plan Description.

 APPENDIX D

-PENSION PLAN
+RETIREMENT PLAN

-Employees shall be eligible for contributions into a Pension Plan or purchase money trust after one (1) year of employment.
+Employees shall be eligible for contributions into a retirement plan or purchase money trust after one (1) year of employment.

-The Employer shall contribute the following sums into a pension fund for eligible employees:
+The Employer shall contribute the following sums into the retirement plan for eligible employees:

-November 15, 2021 through November 14, 2022

-November 15, 2022 through November 14, 2024

-$1.20 per hour worked by the

-employee

 $1.30 per hour worked by the employee

 It is the intent of the parties to seek out, apply for and obtain 401(k) status for the pension monies and thereafter the employee will be eligible to contribute pre-tax income into the fund.

-The Employer will match 50% of the first 8% of employee contributions into a 401(k) plan for all job descriptions under this Agreement after one (1) year of employment, except for Foreman class.

-The Employer will match 50% of the first 10% of employee contributions into a 401(k) plan for Foreman class employees with no waiting period.
+The Employer will match 50% of the first 10% of employee contributions into the 401(k) plan for all employees under this Agreement with no waiting period.

 APPENDIX E